irfanalgan/ABC-Coffee-Shop/README.md

 ## DATABASE

-I used postgresql database to save the data warehouse.
+I used PostgreSQL database to save the data warehouse.